Jon-Webb-79/VulkanOBJ/README.rst

 Requirements
 ############

-The **VulkanTextureDepth** library is developed and tested on macOS and Arch Linux.
+The **VulkanOBJ** library is developed and tested on macOS and Arch Linux.
 It requires the following tools and versions:

 - `g++ 14.1.1` or `clang 16.0.6` compiler